 Frequently Asked Questions (FAQs)

-Freelancer bookkeepers charge anywhere from $26.91 to $43.57 per hour, depending on several factors, such as location, experience, certification, and type of bookkeeping services provided.
+Freelance bookkeepers charge anywhere from $17.01 to $28.48 per hour, depending on several factors, such as location, experience, certification, and type of bookkeeping services provided.

 Income for online bookkeepers and freelance bookkeepers may vary depending on several factors, such as experience, skills, location, client base, and the types of services that they offer.
-However, freelance bookkeepers may have more control over their pricing and may charge higher rates because of their specialized skills or expertise.
 Overall, there’s no clear answer since income will vary based on individual circumstances.

-The top three states with the highest freelance bookkeeping rates are Massachusetts, Washington, and Maryland, with average hourly rates of $43.57, $40.18, and $39.09, respectively.
+The top three states with the highest freelance bookkeeping rates are Massachusetts, Washington, and Colorado, with average hourly rates of $28.48, $27.23, and $26.81, respectively.

 Bottom Line